Obukan Kendo Club

 Obukan Thailand is being taught by past Obukan member Eiji Osato Sensei in Chaing Mai Thailand and the Chaing Mai International School.
 Another past member from Obukan Katsumi Onaru sensei is in Bankok Thailand and remains active in kendo there.

-After a lengthy stint as Obukan’s Head Instructor, Robert Stroud relocated to his native Idaho in July, 2004 where he remains actively involved in Kendo at the Boise Kendo Club (Boise Kendo Club).
+After a lengthy stint as Obukan’s Head Instructor, Robert Stroud relocated to his native Idaho in July, 2004 where he remains actively involved in Kendo at the Idaho Kendo Club (Idaho Kendo Club).
 His personal motto “train hard and have fun” will be remembered for a long time to come and will no doubt continue to influence scores of Obukan members in the future.

 John Hancock serves as Obukan’s current Head Instructor.